It’s amazing to see so many pet sitters beginning to understand the value of writing plenty of content on their websites.

 Place a good looking image near the beginning of your blog post for maximum impact.

-Ideally, you should place your image to the left or right side of your first paragraph and have the text wrap around it.
+You can place your image to the left or right side of your first paragraph and have the text wrap around it, or you can place one big attention-grabbing image above your first paragraph.

 And here’s the best part: The image you choose does not necessarily need to be an exact depiction of your topic.
 In other words, if you are writing about dog parks, you do not always need an image of a dog park.